zicoz18/local-subnet-development-tutorial/README.md

 ### Step 4.2: Using Hardhat

 To interact with the subnet using Hardhat, refer to [Using Hardhat with the Avalanche C-Chain](https://docs.avax.network/dapps/smart-contracts/using-hardhat-with-the-avalanche-c-chain).
 It is very similar to interacting with C-Chain.
-You only have change `hardhat.config.ts` file.
+You only have to change `hardhat.config.ts` file.
 Inside that file, find the exported js object and inside of it find `networks`.
 Add a new network which will be your subnet.

 ```
 subnet: {